 We show how any protocol for securely evaluating any non-trivial classical finite functionality (namely a function with an insecure minor as in \cite{BeimelMM99}), even in the semi-honest model, implies the existence of EFI pairs. \item \textbf{Quantum computational zero-knowledge ($\cQCZK$) proofs.} Finally, a computational zero-knowledge proof is an interactive proof system where any malicious verifier cannot learn anything beyond the fact that the statement is true, in the sense that their view could be efficiently simulated given only the public instance.

-We show that if EFI pairs exist, then by observing that zero knowledge is a special case of secure two-party computation (2PC), we have that $\cQCZK = \cQIP$, and any language in $\cQMA$ also admits $\cQCZK$ proofs with negligible soundness and an efficient prover that uses only a single copy of the witness.
-Conversely, we show how to construct EFI pairs from any \emph{honest verifier} $\cQCZK$ proof ($\cQCZKHV$) for any language that is hard on average for $\cBQP$.
-More specifically, $\cQCZKHV$ is a relaxation of $\cQCZK$ where zero knowledge property is guaranteed to hold only against purified verifiers with abort, rather than arbitrary polytime verifiers.
-As an auxiliary result we show, unconditionally, that $\cQCZK = \cQCZKHV$.
-This is reminiscent of what happens in the context of classical zero knowledge \cite{GSV98,Vadhan06} and quantum statistical zero knowledge \cite{Wat02}. \end{itemize}
+By observing that zero knowledge is a special case of secure two-party computation (2PC), we have that if EFI pairs exist then $\cQCZK = \cQIP$, and any language in $\cQMA$ also admits $\cQCZK$ proofs with negligible soundness and an efficient prover that uses only a single copy of the witness.
+Conversely, we build on results from \cite{YWLQ15} to construct EFI pairs from any \emph{honest verifier} $\cQCZK$ proof ($\cQCZKHV$) for any language that is hard on average for $\cBQP$. ($\cQCZKHV$ is a relaxation of $\cQCZK$ where zero knowledge property is guaranteed to hold only against purified verifiers with abort, rather than arbitrary polytime verifiers.) \end{itemize}